SvOlli/sorbus/doc/cpu_detect.md

 `LDX  #$00` is the disassembly of the instruction starting at this memory address.
 (In this case "LoaD the X register with the value of
-$00.)
+$00".)
+A dot behind the opcode (like: `NOP.`) indicates that the opcode is a reserved (CMOS) or undocumented (NMOS) one.

 Every trace should end with a `00ff w XX`, which indicates the writing of the CPU id at the "end of memory".
 This also stops the runtime environment.

 The disassemblies were created with the command `cold debug` of the MCP core.
 They have been slightly modified for a better readability.
+(As of writing this document, the disassembler can't always tell apart if the byte read is an opcode or a parameter.)

 Disassembly as seen on a 6502